zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 Recently Facebook paid 931 people to [record video](https://ego4d-data.org/) of themselves going about their daily lives, ending up with 3,670 hours of video, which was then painstakingly annotated with details about what they were doing, who was talking to/looking at them, what everyone was saying, bounding boxes for hands (hands always trip up generative art models for some reason), etc. This is the exact kind of thing we need more of... but honestly, 4k hours of video is still small potatoes!

-Bold-ish claim: If we fully and completely rewarded people for contributing to the data commons, unemployment would be promptly decimated.
+A nice side benefit of fully and completely rewarding people for contributing to the data commons would be the prompt decimation of unemployment.
 Almost anyone in the world is capable of strapping a video to their head and narrating their actions as they walk around, and the present and future benefits to AI more than pay for the cost of their time and shipping them the equipment.

 Aside from being underproduced, data is also tragically *undershared*.
 I know a biologist who's into ML who got fed up with trying to get the data in a paper by email and wrote an image-processing script to scrape it directly from the pixels of the tables in the PDF.
 In general academics have little incentive to share their data.
 It can be a lot of work and there's not much in it for them.
 People talk about this in terms of the "replication crisis" but it also slows down new work.